ai2ys/Deep-Learning-Workstation-Setup/InstallationInstructions.md

 ## OS installation
-Although I am used to Windows and newcomer in using Linux, I decided to go with Linux ([Ubuntu Server 18.04 LTS](http://releases.ubuntu.com/18.04/)) because I want make use of Docker containers for Machine and Deep Learning model development.
-Using Linux and Docker slowed down my progress a lot at the beginning, but I believe that I will gain speed later and I this setup will reduce the propability of me damaging the OS.
+Although I am used to Windows and a newcomer in using Linux, I decided to go with Linux ([Ubuntu Server 18.04 LTS](http://releases.ubuntu.com/18.04/)) because I want to make use of Docker containers for Machine Learning (ML) and Deep Learning (DL) model development.
+Using Linux and Docker slowed down my progress a lot at the beginning, but I believe that I will gain speed later.
+Furthermore I am sure this setup will reduce the propability of me damaging the OS.
 At work I have been using Ubuntu Desktop for a while.
 As a result of this I decided to go with Ubuntu Server.

 ### Installing Ubuntu Server 18.04 LTS
-Steps acomplished
+Steps accomplished
-* Prepare a bootable USB stick with [Ubuntu Server 18.04 LTS](http://releases.ubuntu.com/18.04/)
+* Preparation of a bootable USB stick with [Ubuntu Server 18.04 LTS](http://releases.ubuntu.com/18.04/)
-* Install Ubuntu Server with default values
+* Installaltion of Ubuntu Server with default values
-* Ensure the system is up to date
+* Updating the system is up to date
   ```bash
   $ sudo apt-get update
   $ sudo apt-get upgrade
   ```
-### Static network configuration
+### Static network configuration for remote access
-For accessing the workstation from a remote PC I am configuring the IP address to be static.
-I followed the instruction from [How to Configure Network Static IP Address in Ubuntu 18.04](https://www.tecmint.com/configure-network-static-ip-address-in-ubuntu/)
+In order to access the workstation from a remote PC I configured the IP address to be static, following the instruction from [How to Configure Network Static IP Address in Ubuntu 18.04](https://www.tecmint.com/configure-network-static-ip-address-in-ubuntu/)

 ### Remote access from Windows laptop
 I want to remotely access the workstation via SSH from my Windows system (ThinkPad Yoga 380 laptop with Windows 10 installed).

-Prepare Ubuntu Server (Workstation)
+Steps accomplished on the Ubuntu Server Workstation
-* Check if SSH service is active and start if if needed
+* Check if the SSH service is active and start the service if needed
   ```bash
   $ service sshd status
   $ service sshd start
   ```
-Prepare Windows System (Laptop)
+Steps accomplished on the Windows System (Laptop)
 * Install [Putty](https://www.putty.org/)
 * Start Putty Desktop App and save a session
   * Enter session name for "Saved Sessions"